-Kempner Institute Undergraduate Summer Internship Program in ML Research Engineering
+Kempner Institute Undergraduate Summer Internship Program in AI/ML Research & Engineering

-Our 10-week summer internship in research engineering offers current undergraduates the opportunity to gain hands-on experience and skill building in AI/ML engineering.
-Applications are currently being accepted for Summer 2025.
+Our 10-week summer internship in AI/ML research & engineering offers current undergraduates the opportunity to gain hands-on experience in a state-of-the-art research community.

 Overview

-The Undergraduate Summer Internship Program in ML Research Engineering at the Kempner Institute offers a structured opportunity for current undergraduates (interns) to further their experience in AI/ML engineering.
+The Undergraduate Summer Internship Program in AI/ML Research & Engineering at the Kempner Institute offers a structured opportunity for current undergraduates (interns) and recent graduates to further their experience in AI/ML engineering.
 The program is designed to provide college students with a hands-on learning experience supporting AI/ML research in an academic setting.

-Interns will be mentored by a member of the Kempner Institute Research & Engineering Team and will work on a Kempner Institute research project directed by a Kempner Institute faculty member.
+Interns will be mentored by a member of the Kempner Institute Research & Engineering Team and will work on a Kempner Institute research project under the leadership of one of the Institute’s faculty.

 Products resulting from the intern activities such as code, models, or datasets, may be published on Kempner Institute public channels, including GitHub, Hugging Face, or our Deeper Learning research blog.